faddalibrahim/oop-cpp-python-java-js/README.md

-# Object-Oriented Programming
+## Content

-This is my personal brief guide to object-oriented programming.
+This is my personal brief and quick guide to object-oriented programming.
 I explore and summarize the 4 pillars of oop and how they are implemented across the languages: javascript, python, c++ and java.
-Included are Practical examples and how they relate closely to the concepts.
+Included are practical examples and subtle differences in implementations across the languages.

-I also highlight the nuances among the languages

-This may not be a full comprehensive guide, but a revision.
-If you are a beginner, I will recommend, following the links to the resources attached first.
-You can use this repo for revision and quick reference.
+This is not be a deep comprehensive guide, but a revision note.
+If you are a beginner, I will recommend following the links to the resources attached first.

-# Description
+## Description

 There are 4 folders for each of the programming languages I am focusing on.
-Each folder contain the implementations and links to resources I used to help me understand the concepts.
+Each folder contains the implementations and links to resources that helped me understand the concepts.

-How to contribute.
+## Yet to add

+- design patterns
+- Go Programming Language